Initial energy density of p+p collisions at the LHC: Energy density estimation

-{\it Energy density estimation.} In this section we show how this model can be used for improving the famous energy density estimation made by Bjorken~\cite{Bjorken:1982qr}.
-We modify Bjorken's method when acceleration effects become important.
+In this section we show how this model can be used for improving the famous energy density estimation made by Bjorken~\cite{Bjorken:1982qr}.
+We modify Bjorken's method to take into account acceleration effects.
 Let us focus on the thin transverse slab at mid-rapidity, just after thermalization ($\tau=\tau_0$), illustrated by Fig. 2 of ref.~\cite{Bjorken:1982qr}.
 The radius $R$ of this slab is estimated by the radius of the colliding hadrons or nuclei, and the initial ``fireball'' volume is $dV=(R^2\pi)\tau_0 d\eta_0$, where $\tau_0 d\eta_0$ is the longitudinal size, as $d\eta_0$ is the pseudorapidity width at $\tau_0$.
 See refs.~\cite{Csorgo:2006ax,Csorgo:2007ea,Nagy:2007xn,Csorgo:2008pe} for details.
 The energy content is $dE = \langle E\rangle dN$, where $dN$ is the number of particles and $\langle E \rangle$ is their average energy near $y=0$.
 So, as given in Bjorken's paper, the initial energy density is

 Here $\tau_0$ is the proper-time of thermalization, estimated by Bjorken as $\tau_0\approx 1$fm.